appsmithorg/appsmith-docs/website/docs/reference/widgets/iframe.md

 <dd>

-Reflects whether the widget is visible or not.
+Indicates the visibility state of a widget, with `true` indicating it is visible and `false` indicating it is hidden.

 *Example:*
 ```js